Chillsmeit/FirefoxSmoothScroll/README.md

 <br>

-# Linux & imwheel profile and how to:
+# Linux & imwheel profile how to:

 imwheel let's you change your scrolling speed in Linux, it's usually needed in Gnome.<br>
 Install imwheel first then run the example script.<br>